 Mr Robert Quiney qualified from Charing Cross Hospital Medical School, London, UK in 1980.
 He trained in otolaryngology at the Royal Ear Hospital (University College Hospital), London; the Royal National Throat, Nose & Ear Hospital, London; Great Ormond Street Hospital for Children, London; and at the Sussex Throat & Ear Hospital in Brighton.
 He undertook a three-month period of training abroad at the University of Texas in Galveston, USA acting as Chief Resident and a six-month period acting as senior registrar and locum consultant at the Sir Charles Gardiner Hospital in Perth, Western Australia.

 He was appointed to the Consultant Staff of the Royal Free Hospital, London in 1991.
 At the same time he became Honorary Senior Lecturer at the Royal Free and University College School of Medicine.
 His principal interest has been in otology and neuro-otology but he continues to have a broad base of ENT surgical experience, covering general NHS clinics not only at the Royal Free Hospital but also at Barnet General Hospital and Edgware Community Hospital on a weekly basis.
 He retired from the NHS in 2020.

 His interest in middle ear surgery involves using combined approach tympanoplasty to treat cholesteatoma which results in an intact canal wall and avoids the need for a mastoid cavity in many patients.
 His interest in otosclerosis and stapedectomy involves performing approximately 25 stapedectomies per year, ideally using a KTP laser for the footplate and superstructure work.

-Mr Robert Quiney practices privately at the Hospital of St John & St Elizabeth where he forms part of their specialist ENT service, London ENT Unit.
-Setup in 2017 the unit provides a world-class ENT service for patients.
+Mr Robert Quiney practices privately St John & St Elizabeth Hospital where he forms part of their specialist ENT service, London ENT Unit.
+Setup in 2017 the unit provides a world-class ENT service for patients